wigge206/RNA-isoforms-chek2/README.md

 grep "\<CHEK2\>" gencode.v41.annotation.bed > chek2.gencode.41.annotation.bed
 ```

 All *CHEK2* isoforms with Hadley's data begin in the second exon of the MANE transcript (ENST00000404276).
 This is due Hadley's forward primer must being located in the second exon.
-Interestingly, and a distraction, is Hadley had a set of primers that were designed in the first and last exon.
-Actullay these and Jessie's primers map slightly upstream of the 5`-UTR of ENST00000404276.
+Interestingly, but a major distraction, is Hadley had a set of primers that were designed in the first and last exon **These were not used for sequencing**.
-> Unchecked: I suspect that the early version of the MANE transcript or CHEK2 canonical transcript a had longer 5`-UTR.
+> Jessie's primers (and Hadley's unused FL-*CHEK2* primers) map slightly upstream of the 5`-UTR of ENST00000404276.
+I suspect that the early version of the MANE transcript or CHEK2 canonical transcript a had longer UTR.

 <div class="general-img">
 <img src="assets/images/top10_isoforms.png" alt="Isoform track">